Develop Good Habits in 7 Simple Steps

 5. Employ visualization and affirmations.
 Visualization

 your routine.
 While

 visualization is a powerful motivational tool and energizer,

 affirmations program the subconscious with the right mindset for

 establishing a new habit.
-Together they allow you to feel and imagine yourself carrying out
+Together they allow you to feel and imagine

-visualization and affirmations.
+employing visualization and affirmations.

 6. Enlist support from family and friends.

-people know what

-trying to accomplish.
+people know what you're trying to accomplish.
 This way they will

 understand if you want to pass up the desert or go for a walk instead

 of stopping at the pub on the way home.
-When your friends know you are serious about
+When your friends know you are

-moral support.
+you moral support.
 We all need support in achieving our goals!

 7. Find healthy ways to reward yourself.
-One of the reasons we

-feel good, even if it's just temporarily.
+make us feel good, even if it's just temporarily.
 The experience of

 feeling good is meant to soothe or placate us when we're stressed,